JKChai/Self-taught-Python/README.md

 * class - design to create and manage new objects & support *inheritance*
 * inheritance - mechanism of code customization & reuse
+* encapuslation - bundling data with methods that operate on data
 * strategic mode - long-term product development
 * tactical mode - for short-supply
 * methods - functions attached to classes as attributes